WithoutHaste/DungeonsAndDragons/Reference/combat.md

 Otherwise, you fall unconscious.
 Regaining any HP will wake you up.

 When you start your turn with 0 HIT POINTS, you must make DEATH SAVING THROWS.
-- Roll a 1d20 against 10 DC.
+- Roll a DC 10 1d20.
 A 1 counts as 2 failures.
 A 20 regains you 1 HP.
 - 3 successes makes you STABLE
 - 3 failures makes you DEAD
 - Roll once per turn